madclouds/code-better/README.md

 #### General Notes
 - Set Algebra: Subtraction, Intersection, Union.
--NSSet is like a dictionary without values.
+- NSSet is like a dictionary without values.